-With new materials, techniques, products, colours and paints becoming available all the time, interior design enthusiasts and interiors companies are eager to be kept informed of the latest trends.
+With new materials, techniques, products, colours and paints becoming available all the time, it’s important to show your audience that you’re ahead of the curve.

 “PR Superstar helped us identify the most appropriate media outlets and brought us top quality national and international coverage across a range of platforms.
 This exposure enabled us to grow sales rapidly.
 If you’re looking for reliable, quality PR for your business, I wholeheartedly recommend Jill Kent.” – Andrew Clayton, CEO, Laura Ashley Hotels and Corus Hotels